 The eighteen-measure first verse then commences with the bass, drums and matches-tapping coming in on the second measure to accompany the acoustic guitar and Paul’s double-tracked lead vocals.
-Measures nine through twelve show John joining Paul with lower harmony vocals, no doubt pre-arranged by George Martin during their first recording attempt of the song on October 24th.
-Measure fifteen has Paul climaxing the verse at a high register on the words “you’re not the same” which trigger a jump from a folk-rock arrangement to a high energy feel with Paul’s winding guitar lead accented by Ringo’s organ stabs and George’s tambourine for the final three measures.
+Measures nine through twelve show John joining Paul with lower harmony vocals, no doubt pre-arranged by George Martin during their first recording attempt at the song on October 24th, 1965.
+Measure fifteen has Paul climaxing the verse at a high register on the words “you’re not the same” which triggers a jump from a folk-rock arrangement to a high energy feel with Paul’s winding guitar lead accented by Ringo’s organ stabs and George’s tambourine for the final three measures.

 Also noteworthy in this verse is Ringo missing the snare at the end of the eighteenth measure.
-In fact, throughout the song Ringo is attempting to hit the snare drum and snare rim in the same stroke as witnessed in the film footage of “You’re Going To Lose That Girl” in the movie “Help!”
+In fact, throughout the song Ringo is attempting to perform a rim-shot, which is hitting the snare drum and snare rim in the same stroke as witnessed in the film footage of “You’re Going To Lose That Girl” in the movie “Help!”
 The recording of “I’m Looking Through You” shows that he hasn’t quite mastered this trick yet.
 The sound of the snare drum in this song changes from beat to beat quite a lot as well as occasionally hitting only the rim as we hear in the second verse.

 George is the most low-keyed Beatle in the song, shaking a tambourine at times and doodling around on electric guitar whenever the mood struck him.
 Some commentators suggest he’s not on the track at all, but his usual penchant for filling in the gaps between vocal lines with guitar fills shows he definitely had a hand in the recording of this song.